taih304/Linux-Shell/Kernel.md

 The Linux kernel is the lowest level of software running on a Linux system.
 It is charged with managing the hardware, running user programs, and maintaining the overall security and integrity of the whole system.

+### Linux bootloader

+Linux bootloader is a small amount of machine specific code to initialize the system.
+Its duty is to:
+• Configuration of the memory system.
+• Loading of the kernel image and the device tree at the correct addresses.
+• Optional loading of an initial RAM disk at the correct memory address.
+• Setting of the kernel command-line and other parameters (e.g, device tree, machine type)

+**U-Boot** is the standard bootloader for ARM Linux.

 # Implementations

 ``bin`` : the directory ``bin`` store all the command line used in Linux